-- Pizza Dough--Feel Free to use any pizza dough you like.
+- Pizza Dough: For this recipe, you need 1-pound of pizza dough.
 I opt for homemade pizza dough, but store-bought works in a pinch.

-- Cheese--Use sharp cheddar cheese or a Mexican blend cheese, as it pairs best with the Tex Mex flavor.
-However, if you want a Vegan Taco Pizza, omit the cheese and use sofritas as the meat.
+- Cheese: Use sharp cheddar cheese or a Mexican blend cheese, as it pairs best with the Tex Mex flavor.

-- Toppings--Just like tacos, taco pizza is more delicious when served with shredded lettuce, diced tomatoes, avocados, sour cream, etc. Use whatever you like!
+- Toppings: Just like tacos, taco pizza is even more delicious when served with your favorite toppings like shredded lettuce, diced tomatoes, avocados, guacamole sour cream, olives, etc. Use whatever you like!

 How to Make Homemade Taco Pizza

-- Roll out your pizza dough onto a 12 inch round pizza pan.
+- Roll the pizza dough out onto a greased 12-inch pizza pan.

-- Spread an even layer of refried beans over pizza dough.
+- Spread an even layer of refried beans over the pizza dough.

 - Bake the pizza until golden brown and bubbly.